jasmin19/getting-started-with-angular/docs/development.rst

 A local livereload webserver is also started at `http://localhost:8000`.

-Open a browser and navigate to this adress.
+Open a browser and navigate to this address.

 .. vim: set ft=rst ts=4 sw=4 expandtab tw=78 :